Not a Father's Day: Plot

 Lily gets drunk and after seeing their neighbor's baby's sock, decides to have a baby and runs out while Ted and Robin are arguing.
 As Marshall prepares for his conference, he finds a drunk Lily in his office, ready to make a baby.
 She quickly causes trouble, pulling out Marshall's files, throwing up in his trash bin, dancing around and stripping in the background of his presentation.
 While trying to find Lily, Ted and Robin continue to argue over kids, with Robin pointing out all the problems they cause, while Lily illustrates them until Marshall puts her in a cab to get her to fall asleep and take her home.

-They go to the bar and encounter Barney's Not a Father’s Day group, proudly celebrating the fact they are childless.
+Ted and Robin go to the bar and encounter Barney's Not a Father’s Day group, proudly celebrating the fact they are childless.
 When Robin goes to look for Lily in the bathroom, Ted answers her phone and Marshall tells him he has Lily.
 While putting her phone back, Ted finds the baby's sock in Robin's bag.
 While she denies it at first, Robin eventually admits that she took the sock, saying she is confused at the moment, having no place to live.
 Ted invites her to move in with him while she looks for a place and she accepts.
 Barney tells Ted and Robin how proud he is of the holiday he created, but Ted tells him it is a day for losers and he himself is experiencing the cheerleader effect, and individually, the guys are all geeks and weirdos who are not childless by choice.
 They leave Barney in the bar with this revelation, where he finds the sock and sees how cute it is.

 The next morning, Lily tells Marshall she sees now that he is ready for a baby as he took care of her so well when she was drunk the night before.
 Marshall says he is not ready to balance work and children, so they decide to wait a bit longer.

 As the episode ends, Barney is seen at the karaoke bar, tearfully singing "Cat's in the Cradle" while holding the sock.